TL;DR: A Product Behavior Contract is a

 A few things to notice:

 status: trusted— this behavior has been confirmed by a human.
 It's not inferred; it's signed off.evidence— every trusted behavior links to the files that support it.
-If someone changessession.ts:42, they know a behavior is affected.given/when/then— readable by engineers, PMs, and QA alike.
+If someone changessession.ts:42, they know a behavior is affected.given/when/then— readable by engineers, product owners, and QA alike.
 No special tooling required to understand it.

 Before a behavior is confirmed, it starts as a candidate with a confidence score: